Deltane/quiz.it/README.md

 # quiz.it 🧠📚

-A web-based AI-assisted quiz creation and practice platform built with Flask and SQLite.
-Users can generate quizzes from custom input or files, complete and review their results, and share quizzes with friends or groups.
+A web-based, AI-assisted quiz creation and practice platform built with Flask and SQLite. quiz.it empowers users to generate quizzes from custom input or uploaded files, complete and review their results, and share quizzes with friends or groups.

 ## 🌟 Features

-- User registration and login
+- User registration and login (including Google OAuth)
-- Manual and AI-generated quiz creation
+- Manual and AI-generated quiz creation (OpenAI integration)
 - Import and upload documents for quiz generation via PDF
-- Support for MCQ, short answer, and fill-in-the-blank types
+- Support for multiple question types: MCQ, short answer, fill-in-the-blank
-- Real-time scoring and quiz attempt history
+- Real-time scoring, quiz attempt history, and review
-- Visual statistics with charts (time spent, scores, question review)
+- Visual statistics and analytics with interactive charts (time spent, scores, question review)
-- Quiz sharing with individuals or groups.
+- Quiz sharing with individuals or groups (invite via email)
+- Personal dashboard and user profile pages
+- Responsive design for desktop and mobile

 ## 🚀 Technologies

-- **Frontend**: HTML, CSS, JavaScript, jQuery, Bootstrap/Tailwind
+- **Frontend**: HTML, CSS, JavaScript, jQuery, Bootstrap (and/or Tailwind)
 - **Backend**: Flask (Python), SQLAlchemy (with SQLite)
-- **Other**: AJAX for dynamic interactivity, Chart.js for data visualisation, OpenAI API for AI quiz generation
+- **Other**: Flask-Login, Flask-Mail, Flask-Migrate, Flask-Session, WTForms, Chart.js (for statistics), OpenAI API (for AI quiz generation), PyPDF2, PyMuPDF, pytesseract (for document import), OAuth (Google)
+- **Testing**: pytest, Selenium (optional, for browser automation)

 ## 👥 Team Members